zwave-js/zwave-js-ui/docs/guide/homeassistant.md

 ### Light on/off

-Note this is actually a wall switch, but I want it to appear as a light in HA.
+Wall switch as a light:

 ```yaml
 light:
   - platform: mqtt